emilsoman/elixir-learning/processes/README.md

 Spawning processes in Elixir.

-Use `mix run --no-halt --erl "+P 100"` to run the code and limit number of processes to 100.
+Use `ELIXIR_ERL_OPTIONS=2048 mix run --no-halt` to run the code and limit number of processes to 2048